Caesar-bit/Vault-of-legacy/README.md

 ```

 The API provides in-memory endpoints for user authentication, API key management and file uploads which the React frontend can call using the `/api` path.

+### Configuration

+The backend issues JWT tokens for authenticated users.
+Configure the signing key through the `JwtKey` setting in `appsettings.json` or via environment variables.